 How did you find yourself in the world of fitness?

 I have always been into fitness, having been in the forces it was important in my job to be physically fit.
 I had a career in mental health and I passionately feel that being physically active has a positive impact on mental health.

 What do you do to keep your clients motivated?

 Keep it real.
-Don't get too down if you've had a binge, it's not the end of world.
-If you make small positive lifestyle choices everyday then you will achieve your desired goals.
+Don't get too down if you've had a binge, it's not the end of the world.
+If you make small positive lifestyle choices every day, you will achieve your desired goals.
 Confidence is also something to concentrate on so I compliment and reward achievements and milestones with a free session/class/meal voucher etc.

 Talk us through your training regime.

-I try and mix my training up a bit.
-I combine HIIT (high intensity interval training) with resistance training but I add super sets to improve my stamina and get the heart racing.
+I try to mix my training up a bit.
+I combine HIIT (high-intensity interval training) with resistance training but I add super sets to improve my stamina and get the heart racing.

 Do you follow a specific diet?

 Not really.
 I enjoy cooking and like to experiment.
 I'm trying to increase my muscle mass at the minute so adding extra protein in the form of chicken, eggs and fish is key, also I drink plenty of water throughout the day.